Introductory Tour of Julia

 289

-Pick a number for the radius (in km) of a circle, and assign that to a variable name and store that in Julia’s memory.
-Then in a separate command, use that variable to calculate the area of the circle (the standard formula for this is π\(r^{2}\); to write the exponent of ‘2’ though, you’ll need to use ‘^2’).
+Pick a number for the radius (in km) of a circle, and assign that to an object name and store that in Julia’s memory.
+Then in a separate command, use that stored object to calculate the area of the circle (the standard formula for this is π\(r^{2}\); to write the exponent of ‘2’ though, you’ll need to use ‘^2’).
 A neat thing is that Julia already knows the value of π; to get it, just type pi or alternatively \pi then tab.

 Different Types of numbers

 When computers store numbers, they can do it in different ways, each with their advantages and disadvantages.
 Two main ways that Julia can store numbers are as integers or as floating-point numbers.
-Integers have exact values but are quite limited in the values they can take, whereas floating-point numbers can take many more values but have a disadvantage that they are not exact.
+Integers are exact but are limited in the values they can take, whereas floating-point numbers can represent more values but are not exact.

 typeof(3)